ThorsGirdle/Toxic-Stall/README.md

 Bunnelby: When you draw the last card of a Rank from your deck, 1 in 2 chance to gain a Tarot card

 Skrelp: Held 7s gain +1 Held Chips

+Volcanion: Gain X1 if total chips of scoring hand is lower than the previous total, double X Mult then reset self on failure

 Rowlet: Gain +1 Mult if held hand is a [Poker Hand], resets each hand